 As an owner, we suggest you inspect your rig after every rental.
 We also require a more technical inspection every 90 days.
-These 90-day inspections can be completed by you as the owner of the rig, or by a professional mechanic.
+Owners can complete the inspections by following the process below and taking photos to document the process, or they can have a professional mechanic complete the assessment.
 Below are the key elements of a thorough 90-day inspection in order to rent on Outdoorsy and remain properly insured.

 Inspect brakes regularly.
 If you’re unsure, always take your RV or trailer to a qualified mechanic who can measure and test brakes with the proper tools.

 All RVs require comprehensive service.
 As a starting point, follow your manufacturer’s suggested maintenance schedule and a professional mechanic’s advice.
 Before renting your vehicle, all lighting and accessories must work properly.
 RVs and trailers with auxiliary appliances, like refrigerators and generators, should be inspected to ensure those appliances are working properly as well.
 Awnings, slide-outs, and other accessories must all be in working order too.